trash-unfiltered/ihms-sysconf/README.md

 you do what you want while modules are installed.
 Sysconf lets you, if hurry, to skip the less important questions when installing modules.

-Sysconf was firstly developed for the i-HMS project but can be reused for integration in any project that requires installation process.

 Sysconf is only GNU/Linux OS compatible.

 ### REQUIREMENT